-The Handover Success procedure is used during a conditional handover to enable a target NG-RAN node to inform the source NG-RAN node that the UE has successfully accessed the target NG-RAN node.
+The Handover Success procedure is used during a conditional handover or a non-split bearer handover, to enable a target NG-RAN node to inform the source NG-RAN node that the UE has successfully accessed the target NG-RAN node.

-Editor’s note: FFS whether this procedure can be used for other HO scenarios.
+Editor’s note: HO SUCCESS for non-split bearer handover is based on the working assumption, subject to change.

 The procedure uses UE-associated signalling.